 - Initial healing takes 5 to 10 days.

 - Generally, recovery time is less than one week and many women who work outside the home will return to work within several days.

 - You will be encouraged to use scar reduction measures, such as silicone gel and massage of the scars.

-Noticeable results are seen immediately but it will take several months for swelling to settle and for the long term results to be evident.
+Noticeable results from breast reduction surgery are seen immediately, but it will take several months for swelling to settle and for the long-term results to be evident.

-Women are generally amazed at the immediate relief in breast heaviness and associated pain right after surgery.
+Women are generally amazed, and highly satisfied, at the immediate relief of breast heaviness and associated pain that is experienced right after surgery.

 “The pain in my upper mid shoulder blades is gone.
 I do not have the posture problem that was getting worse from constantly trying to find a comfortable position to sit or stand in.
 The size of my reconstructed breasts is in proportion to my body and makes me feel better about the way I look.”